TeamYAGNI/LibrarySystem/README.md

 # LibrarySystem

 This is a course-project for the Databases Course in TelerikAcademy.
-It represent a Library management system with a console client application.
+It represent a Library management system with a console client application.The data is host on SQL Server database but it is used PostgreSQL server for hosting User information and SQLite one for hosting administrative logs.

 // TODO: Describe all the functionalities...